bediger4000/userlandexec-arm/README.md

 so as to be able to put the new ELF file's contents in the right place in memory.

-This code works with 64-bit Linux ELF files, compiled with GCC and linked against glibc.
+This code works with 32-bit Rasberry Pi Linux ELF files, compiled with GCC and linked against glibc.
-Other C runtimes (Musl libc, for example) cause errors mysterious to me.

 ### Building